 History of Analytic Philosophy

-We have a broad range of research on the history of analytic philosophy going on in the department.
+We have a broad range of research on the history of analytic philosophy in our department.

-We welcome expressions of interest from prospective Masters and PhD students, and from postdoctoral researchers who would like to come to Manchester to work on the history of analytic philosophy; current PhD students working in this area are listed in the 'People' section below.
-Take a look at our page for prospective postgraduate researchers if you are interested in applying for a PhD, or find out about our MA in Philosophy programme.
+We welcome expressions of interest from prospective Master's and PhD students, and from postdoctoral researchers who would like to come to Manchester to work on the history of analytic philosophy; current PhD students working in this area are listed in the 'People' section below.
+Take a look at the Department's page for prospective postgraduate researchers if you are interested in applying for a PhD, or find out about our MA in Philosophy programme.

-For general queries about the history of analytic philosophy at Manchester, please contact Fraser MacBride.
+For general queries about the history of analytic philosophy at Manchester, please contact Prof. Fraser MacBride.

 Projects and events